Relays

 in a demonstration at the College of New Jersey,

 Henry used a small electromagnet to switch a larger one on and off, and speculated that relays could be used to control electrical machines over very long distances.
 Henry applied this idea to another invention he was working on at the time, the electric telegraph (the forerunner of the telephone), which was successfully developed by William Cooke and Charles Wheatstone in England and (much more famously) by Samuel F. B. Morse in the United States.
-Relays were later used in telephone switching and early electronic computers and remained hugely popular until transistors came along in the late 1940s; according to

 Photo: Relays were widely used for switching and routing calls in telephone exchanges

 such as this one, pictured in 1952.
+Photo by courtesy of

 Videos

-- How to make a relay: A fairly simple 2.5 minute video guide shows you how to wind your own electromagnets and mount them on a board to produce your very own homemade relay.
+How to make a relay: A fairly simple 2.5 minute video guide shows you how to wind your own electromagnets and mount them on a board to produce your very own homemade relay.

-- How an automotive relay works: This short and simple video explanation talks you through the stuff I explained up above.
+How an automotive relay works: This short and simple video explanation talks you through the stuff I explained up above.
 Same explanation, slightly different words.

 Books